Skip to main content

 The PDP-8/I, recognized as a "Heritage of Information Processing Technology," is believed to have been manufactured in 1971.After being exhibited at the DEC Museum at DEC Corporation's Akiruno Plant and at the National Institute of Informatics, KCG accepted the request from the National Institute of Informatics to continue storing the equipment, and in December 2010, the equipment was brought to the KCG Museum for preservation and exhibition.The reason for the recognition is that "the PDP-8/I is the model that created the category of mini-computers.The company states that this is due to "the disappearance of the manufacturing company and the small number of items preserved.At the certification ceremony, KCG President Akira Hasegawa received the certificate.So far, the TOSBAC-3400 and OKITAC 4300C systems (both first nationally certified in 2008), the NEAC-2206 (2010), the NEAC System 100 (2011), and the MZ-80K (2012) have been certified at the KCG Museum.

-The lecture by Dean Hasegawa was attended by many members of the society.He introduced KCG's more than 50 years of educational activities based on its pioneering spirit, its efforts to preserve computers used on campus in order to pass on the technology that supported Japan's rapid economic growth to the next generation, and its IDCE (overseas computer education support activities), in which used computers are sent to developing countries to train local technical instructors, with some episodes from those days.
+The lecture by Dean Hasegawa was attended by many members of the society.He introduced KCG's more than 50 years of educational activities based on its pioneering spirit, its efforts to preserve computers used on campus to pass on the technology that supported Japan's rapid economic growth to the next generation, and its IDCE (overseas computer education support activities), in which used computers are sent to developing countries to train local technical instructors, with episodes from those days.

 Overseas Computer Education Support Activities (IDCE)